palewire/first-pull-request/docs/framework.md

 This class will not cover how to build a website with baker.
 If you're interested in that, you should explore [“First Visual Story,”](https://palewi.re/docs/first-visual-story/) a separate tutorial that will guide you through every step of the process.

 Today you will only need to navigate to the folder where poems are transcribed.
 We will be adding works drawn from [“is 5,”](https://cummings.ee/book/is-5/) a book of verse that was first published by Boni & Liveright in 1926.
-Due to the way U.S. copyright works, it entered the public domain on January 1, 2022, which allows anyone to legally republish and build off the intellectual property.
+Due to the way U.S. copyright works, it entered the public domain on January 1, 2022, allowing anyone to legally republish and build off the intellectual property.

 [![“is 5” on cummings.ee](_static/img/is-5.png)](https://cummings.ee/book/is-5/)